apache/flink/docs/dev/table/sql.md

       <td>
         <p><a href="streaming/temporal_tables.html">Temporal tables</a> are tables that track changes over time.</p>
         <p>A <a href="streaming/temporal_tables.html#temporal-table-functions">Temporal table function</a> provides access to the state of a temporal table at a specific point in time.
-        The syntax to join a table with a temporal table function is the same as in <i>Table Function Join</i>.</p>
+        The syntax to join a table with a temporal table function is the same as in <i>Join with Table Function</i>.</p>

         <p><b>Note:</b> Currently only inner joins with temporal tables are supported.</p>